shopozor/jelastic-playground/doc/vm/vm-installation.md

-# Installation of vue-storefront in a VM
+# Development installation of vue-storefront in a VM

 ## Installing vuestorefront